Pune: Rich builder's son gets bail in 15 hours after killing 2 persons with his Porsche, asked to write an essay and make traffic awareness boards

 Accused Vedant Agarwal's lawyer Prashant Patil said, "My client Vedant Agarwal was arrested in a matter registered at Yerwada police station.
 The Honourable Court was kind enough to grant my client bail on certain conditions.
 We have… pic.twitter.com/w7upQwvzZz

-Prashant Patil, the top celebrity lawyer hired by builder Vishal Agarwal for his son informed to the media that Vedant was arrested by te Yerawada police station and the honorable judge was “kind enough” to grant bail to Vedant under some conditions.
+Prashant Patil, the top celebrity lawyer hired by the real estate mogul for his son informed to the media that the builder’s son was arrested by the Yerawada police station and the honorable judge was “kind enough” to grant bail to the teenager under some conditions.
 He insisted that his client is duty-bound to follow the bail conditions.

 Bail conditions of billionaire’s son raise eyebrows